 Total assets: 67.42 billion euros (2017)

 National Bank of Greece is a global banking and financial services company that was founded in 1841.
-It is the second largest bank in the country in terms of total assets, the largest bank by deposits, and the third largest bank in terms of Greek loan assets.
+It is the second largest bank in the country in terms of total assets, the largest of banks in Greece by deposits, and the third largest bank in terms of Greek loan assets.

 The bank provides financial products and services to private individuals and corporate and institutional clients through its 542 Greek branches and 336 branches abroad.